tevaughan/gslcpp/README.md

 - The C++-interface to `gsl_vector` is implemented but not fully unit-tested.
 - The C++-interface to the minimizers is not implemented yet.
+- Interfaces with Eigen are not yet implemented.

 ## How to Build